Prescriptions

 Your prescription request can take up to 3 working days to be processed.

-Please note; if you are asking for items that have not been recently requested (i.e. more than 6 months ago) or are not listed on the right hand side request form of your prescription, then one of the doctors may ask to see you before the prescription is issued.
+Please note; if you are asking for items that have not been recently requested (i.e. more than 6 months ago) then one of the doctors may ask to see you before the prescription is issued.

 Please only ask for items that you need.
 This avoids waste of medicines and unnecessary medicines lying around the house.
 These items will still be available for you to request if needed later.